soupdad/s3_island_amore/game/README.md

 - tl - Standard language files.
 This is where files will go if we translate game into other languages.

 ## Files
 - characters
+    - All custom declared functions and classes including:
         - Function that controls automatic on screen character movement.
         - MainCharacter and Npc classes.
     - Each NPC character declaration with their corresponding images.
     - MC character declaration.
     - Text message character declaration.